-LSU baseball shares photo of trophy travelling in style
+LSU baseball shares photo of trophy traveling in style

 Latest Weather Blog

-LSU baseball shares photo of trophy travelling in style
+LSU baseball shares photo of trophy traveling in style

 BATON ROUGE - When you work all year to achieve a goal, the spoils get to travel in style.